 Advisory Panel Question

-Hello, delegates!
-My name is Jaida Dean, a current junior studying at Hsinchu International School.
-It is my absolute honor to be serving as your President of APQ at this year’s TAIMUN XX conference.
+My name is Jaida Dean and I am a current senior at Hsinchu International School.
+It is an absolute honor for me to serve as your President for Advisory Panel at this year’s TAIMUN XXI!

-I started my MUN career in the 7th grade in hopes of improving my public speaking as well as my debating skills.
+I started my MUN career in the 7th grade in hopes of improving my public speaking as well as debate skills.
 Needless to say, after just one conference, I realized that I had been completely mistaken about what the purpose of MUN was.
 MUN is not a one-time conference where you debate world issues and create comprehensive resolutions.
-In fact, MUN is a chance for you to make an impact in our current world, for you to help broaden your knowledge of the world, for you to become problem solvers and critical thinkers.
-I have attended 21 conferences in my four years of MUN.
+In fact, MUN is a chance for you to make an impact in our current world, for you to help broaden your knowledge of the world, and for you to become problem solvers and critical thinkers.
+I have attended 24 conferences in my six years of MUN.
 Through these conferences, I have been able to meet some of the brightest, most engaged people, exercise my public speaking skills as well as stay informed on pressing world issues.
 As a first-time delegate, I was shy to speak and ended my first conference with a total of 2 speaker points.
 My advice for new delegates is don’t give up.
 MUN might seem intimidating and you might feel like it’s not for you, but after attending a few conferences, you’ll begin to become more confident and enjoy the experience a lot more.
 For more experienced delegates, there’s no such thing as too much research.
 Always come prepared and bring new ideas and solutions to the discussion!
 With that being said, I genuinely hope to create a memorable conference this year, and I look forward to seeing delegates actively participating in the conference to create a better world for future generations.
 See you at TAIMUN XXI!